-Before we can even begin to define or talk about all the interesting attributes of rho, you need to know where to find rho.
-An option’s rho, along with the other Greeks, come out of the option pricing model.
+Before we can even begin to define or talk about all the exciting attributes of Rho, you need to know where to find Rho.
+An option’s Rho, along with the other Greeks, comes out of the option pricing model.

-Model risk in terms of option pricing and Greeks is not a serious risk.
+A model risk regarding option pricing and Greeks is not a severe risk.
 Out of the 7 factors that affect an option’s price, only one of them is unknown, implied volatility.
 It would be difficult to mess up the model such that it throws off your Greeks.

 It is more important to understand how Greeks are derived, and that you can’t always trust the numbers for how they are.

 The best place to find the Rho of your option is through an option chain.
 An option chain displays all the calls and puts for a given expiration and underlying.
 You can usually customize your option chain to show the various Greeks in which you are interested.
 Most traders will use their option brokerage, but you can also use free tools such as Nasdaq.com to view an option chain.

 The change in the risk-free interest rate has a positive effect on calls and a negative impact on puts.
 That is to say, when interest rates increase, a call’s premium will also increase.
 However, a put’s premium will decrease.
 Rho is positive for long calls and short puts and negative for long puts and short calls.